-The Council has the ability to 'roll back' a Requirement (and offer it back to the Service Providers) once it has passed the Open for Offers period, in the event that no Offers have been received.
+The Council has the ability to 'roll back' a Requirement (and offer it back to the Service Providers) once it has passed the Open for Offers period, in the event that no Offers or no appropriate/acceptable Offers have been received.
 This process will be used as and when the Council wish to recirculate the Requirement to individual Service Providers.